kitkatod/dDungeon/docs/customEvents.md

 ---

 ### dd_dungeon_spawner_destroyed
-- Fired when a Dungeon Spawner is destroyed (ie, players have killed enough Entities spawned from it)
+- Fired when a Dungeon Spawner is destroyed (ie, players have killed enough Entities spawned from it).

 The below context data is passed when the event fires.